Sign Up

 True to form, the Supreme Court saved one of its most important decisions for the final opinion day of the 2023 Term.
 On July 1, 2024, the Court handed down its opinion in Corner Post, Inc. v.
 Board of Governors.
 The cries of anguish from supporters of the administrative state were only eclipsed by the shouts of jubilation from those working tirelessly to curtail the coercive power and barriers to challenges to unlawful actions that have defined the administrative state for far too long.

-At issue in Corner Post was whether a claim brought under the Administrative Procedures Act (APA) accrues at the time of final agency action (e.g., when a rule is promulgated) or at the time a plaintiff is injured by that agency action.
+At issue in Corner Post was whether a claim brought under the Administrative Procedure Act (APA) accrues at the time of final agency action (e.g., when a rule is promulgated) or at the time a plaintiff is injured by that agency action.
 The latter may not even occur until years later.
 The Court held that APA claims do not accrue until a plaintiff is injured by final agency action.
 Only then does the standard six-year statute of limitations begin to run.

 At first blush, this may not appear to be all that important.
 And Corner Post certainly did not elicit the same––or even similar––fanfare or excitement as did other cases affecting the administrative state like Relentless, Jarkesy, or Cargill.
 So, what makes Corner Post such an important decision?
 And what reason is there to be excited about a case interpreting the APA’s standard statute of limitations?